Antisocial Contract: Simple Version

 The Trap

-Here’s the really tricky part.
 This “us vs. them” thinking actually works for groups trying to compete with each other.

-• Stick together better
+- Stick together better

-• Work harder for the group
+- Work harder for the group

-• Have more kids who stay in the group
+- Have more kids who stay in the group

-• Beat groups that are more relaxed and open
+- Beat groups that are more relaxed and open

-So groups that think this way win against groups that don’t.
+So groups that think this way win against groups that don’t (Iannaccone, 1994; Norenzayan, 2013).

 The Referee Problem

 Sometimes there are rules or bigger organizations that stop groups from fighting too much.
 Countries have laws.
-Schools have teachers.
-The world has international agreements.
+International agreements.
+Courts and elections.
+These act as referees: they keep the game fair so everyone can play.

-But here’s the catch: the groups that would win if there were no referee really want to get rid of the referee.
+The groups that would win if there were no referee have every reason to get rid of the referee.
+This is why some politicians attack international organizations, courts, or elections themselves.
+The referee is what’s preventing the win.

 Teams that would win without rules have every reason to destroy the rules.